ncatlab/nlab-content/pages/4/4/2/0/244/content.md

 (This is currently being investigated by Elmendorf, Nikolaus and maybe others.)

-However, a subcategory of $SymmMonCat$ whose objects are Permutative categories and maps are strict symmetric monoidal functors, denoted by $Perm$  has a model category structure  which is transferred from the natural model category structure on $Cat$, see [Sharma](#Sharma).
+However, a subcategory of $SymmMonCat$ whose objects are [[permutative categories]] and maps are symmetric strict monoidal functors, denoted by $Perm$  has a model category structure  which is transferred from the natural model category structure on $Cat$, see [Sharma](#Sharma).
 This model category structure is combinatorial, left-proper and a $Cat$-model category structure.
 It is referred to as the natural model category structure on $Perm$.
 The [[coherence theorem]] for symmetric monoidal categories states that each symmetric monoidal category is equivalent to a [[permutative category]].

 ### Relation to $\Gamma$-categories